Jason Logan: Making Ink

-An interest in carbon has found deeper focus now in Jason’s eyes, “I’ve always known that I love carbon,” he says, “and everyone says, Well, you know, humans are carbon-based units.
+Interest in carbon has found deeper focus now in Jason’s eyes, “I’ve always known that I love carbon,” he says, “and everyone says, Well, you know, humans are carbon-based units.
 All plant matter is carbon-based.
 We sort of have this vague sense of carbon.

-In fact, carbon is the great pattern maker.
+In fact, carbon is a great pattern maker.
 It is this magical pattern maker that just wants to form complex chains of all different kinds.
 You can take the carbon dust that’s coming out of the exhaust pipe of your car, do a little bit of magic, and that same carbon can become the crystalline, clear shape of a diamond.
 It’s the same element… it’s just doing this different kind of pattern.”

 The Colour of INK

 Before the pandemic, Jason started work on a documentary about ink, The Colour of INK: A Walk on the Wilder Side of Art Supplies, “We managed to raise over a million dollars,’ Jason says, “to make this kind of extraordinary epic film about ink and natural colour around the world.
-We started filming, three or four years ago, and then we got maybe a third of it shot.
+We started filming three or four years ago, and then we got maybe a third of it shot.
 We went to Mexico and met this guy who milks the tiny sea snails that give this colour that’s sort of the same as that Mediterranean purple colour, and he does it under the light of the moon.”

-The problem was, with about two thirds of a movie complete, the pandemic struck, and things had to change, “We just made a different kind of movie.
+The problem was, with about two-thirds of a movie complete, the pandemic struck, and things had to change, “We just made a different kind of movie.
 And it’s a really beautiful documentary in which one of the important characters is the mail system.
 We’re sending materials to the Carrera marble factory or quarries.
 And then they’re coming back to me, and I’m waiting, and then I’m sending that back to London, to this Islamic calligrapher to work with all of these amazing materials, moving around the world to talk about how colour brings people together.
 I actually think it’s a better film than it would have been if it had been me going on all these adventures.
-It feels way more collectively owned, there’s no single hero to it.
+It feels way more collectively owned.
+There’s no single hero to it.
 Maybe the ink is the hero.”

-To finish, Jason told Fibre Arts Take Two which colours he finds the most intriguing, “I think that the tones that feel most promising to me,” he says, “are those ones that somehow slipped between the cracks.
+To finish, Jason told Fibre Arts Take Two which colours he finds the most intriguing, “I think that the ones that feel most promising to me,” he says, “are those ones that somehow slipped between the cracks.
 Like, there’s a sort of a brown, but it has a golden undertone and it’s also got a bit of green in it.
 It’s those subtle, subtle colours that have yet to be named that, to me, are like an emotion that has yet to be named.
-As much as I love words, and as much of a role that words play in ink, I think that it’s the uncategorisable, unsayable moment in colour, where it really is emotional to me.
+As much as I love words and as much of a role that words play in ink, I think that it’s the uncategorisable, unsayable moment in colour where it really is emotional to me.

 About the artist

 Jason S. Logan is a Toronto-based creative director and strategic graphic designer.
 Recent projects include branding, identity and creative direction for Horses Atelier, a smell map for The New York Times and Creative Direction for Rogers Publishing.
 Logan is also the author of several books and the founder of the Toronto Ink Company.
-In 2014, he led the CDTO campaign; an initiative to build an Office of Creative Direction for the City of Toronto.
+In 2014, he led the CDTO campaign, an initiative to build an Office of Creative Direction for the City of Toronto.